 Accessible Employment - Reasonable Accommodations

 Accommodations are as unique as the individuals with impairments.
-The only stipulation as to accommodations is that they must be regarded as “reasonable”.
-A “reasonable accommodation” is one that is:
+The only stipulation to accommodations is that they must be regarded as "reasonable."
+A "reasonable accommodation" is:

-2) And the changes or modifications do not impose an undue financial burden.
+2) The changes or modifications do not impose an undue financial burden.

 At no time will the person requesting accommodations be charged for any related costs associated with the accommodation.
-It does not matter if the condition is temporary or long-term; reasonable accommodations may be requested by anyone if they have an impairment that substantially limits at least one major life activity.
+It does not matter if the condition is temporary or long-term; anyone may request reasonable accommodations if they have an impairment that substantially limits at least one major life activity.

 Regardless of the number of employees, reasonable accommodations must be made to allow access to employment for persons with disabilities.

-Furthermore, under Title II of the Americans with Disabilities Act, all government entities and employees must adhere to strict compliance in regards to reasonable accommodations and non-discrimination in the workplace.
+Furthermore, under Title II of the Americans with Disabilities Act, all government entities and employees must adhere to strict compliance regarding reasonable accommodations and non-discrimination in the workplace.

 No employer can ask whether you have a disability.
-The only questions that can be asked of you are whether you are able to perform the job duties, and whether you need any accommodations in order to do so.
+The only questions that can be asked of you are whether you can perform the job duties and whether you need any accommodations to do so.
 Under the ADA, a person with a disability must still be able to perform the required job duties, with or without reasonable accommodations.
-Reasonable accommodations are determined case by case, but can include things like: flexible start time, time off to receive medical care, part-time employment, accessible workspace, assistive technology, relocation of office to an accessible area, etc.
+Reasonable accommodations are determined case by case but can include things like flexible start time, time off to receive medical care, part-time employment, accessible workspace, assistive technology, relocation of office to an accessible area, etc.

-For more information on reasonable accommodations in the workplace, please visit: EEOC Reasonable Accommodation Guide: http://www.eeoc.gov/policy/docs/accommodation.html
+For more information on reasonable accommodations in the workplace, please click here EEOC Reasonable Accommodation Guide

-Human Resources: The Human Resources office is the primary place to file complaints regarding discrimination in City employment under the Equal Employment Opportunity Commission (EEOC).
-If you experience, witness, or suspect discrimination within a City of Santa Fe workplace or City employment, please notify the City of Santa Fe Human Resources Department at (505) 955-6599.
+The Human Resources office is the primary place to file complaints regarding discrimination in City employment under the Equal Employment Opportunity Commission (EEOC).
+If you experience, witness, or suspect discrimination within a City of Santa Fe workplace or City employment, please notify the City of Santa Fe Human Resources Department at 505-955-6599.